robertlove/Ionic-Passcode-Component/README.md

 ## Features

-* Extremely flexible and configurable via HTML attributes
+* Extremely flexible and easily configurable via HTML attributes
-* Easily themeable with plenty of CSS hooks
+* Extensively themeable with plenty of wrapping markup and CSS hooks
 * Can be used stand-alone or as a form control

 ## Installation

-1. Copy the passcode folder to /src/components
+1. Copy the `passcode` folder to `/src/components`

-2. Import the Ionic Passcode Component in /src/app/app.module.ts
+2. Import the Ionic Passcode Component in `/src/app/app.module.ts`

 ```javascript
 import { PasscodeComponent } from '../components/passcode/passcode';
 ```

-3. Add the Ionic Passcode Component to your declarations in /src/app/app.module.ts
+3. Add the Ionic Passcode Component to your declarations in `/src/app/app.module.ts`

 ```javascript
 @NgModule({